Skip to content

 To earn and maintain trust, businesses must prioritize openness and clear communication regarding data practices, showcasing a commitment to safeguarding their customers' information.
 Transparent policies and practices create a positive perception, reinforcing consumers' confidence in the organization's ethical handling of sensitive data.

 Importantly, 96% of business respondents agree that they have an ethical obligation to treat data properly, up from 92% in the previous year—indicating that the industry is moving in the right direction.
+Research shows that by the end of 2024, 60% of large businesses will deploy new solutions, such as privacy-enhancing computation techniques, to better protect data while in use.
+(Gartner)

 5 Remote Work Privacy Statistics

 This paradigm presents a host of data privacy and IT security challenges, not to mention the logistical issues of incorporating global workforces into a team.
 64% of respondents note that the most cited guardrail for remote global workforces is to ensure the employee has the existing legal right to work.
-On top of that, 46% agree in general that policies and regulations were the top challenges for supporting remote digital work.
+On top of that, 46% generally agree that policies and regulations were the top challenges for supporting remote digital work.

 In our view, many organizations face challenges in comprehending pertinent regulations and establishing effective governance structures for their policies.
 Struggling to align these structures with acceptable levels of risk, businesses grapple with compliance while working to safeguard sensitive information.

-7 Data Security Statistics
+8 Data Security Statistics

-The average number of days between when a breach was discovered and when it was reported was 50 days.
+Data security remains a top priority among privacy and compliance goals, yet, the industry as a whole is slow to change.The average number of days between when a breach was discovered and when it was reported was 50 days.
 (SecureOPS)

 With consumer trust at an all-time low, users are more diligent than ever in assessing a company’s ability to secure its information.
 In this way, data security isn’t just a business protection process, it’s a chief way to manage customer expectations.